mindsmiths/docs/docs/integrations/web.md

 ### Custom components

 Let's take a look at how you can add new custom components to your screens.
 Let's say you wanted to add a component for uploading a document to your screen.

 The steps are as follows:
 1. Create the components directory in `services/armory/src/components`
-2. Add the component in vue, for example create the file:
+2. Add the component in Vue by creating a `.vue` file in the directory:
 ```javascript title="services/armory/src/components/FileUpload.vue"
 <template>
   <div class="file is-boxed">